 Reviews: RAZORBLADE TEAR | WINTER COUNTS |

 The Survivors is for readers that enjoy a slow burn mystery and actually has a great audio narrator if you’d prefer to listen to it.
+This one is less about suspense and more about the characters.
+Definitely recommend.

 Reviews: LONG BRIGHT RIVER | THE SURVIVORS |